glenvasa/Fitness-App-1/README.md

 - Utilize a Food (and perhaps Exercise) API to reduce the number of Food/Exercise Items the User manually inputs.
 - Redevelop client-side with Next.js on top of React.js to improve page rendering, aid in loading of images (also a future feature), provide reusable components, and offer quality state management tools.
-- Ensure application is responsive for mobile devices.
+- Ensure the application is responsive for mobile devices.
-- Add Amin role/dashboard, especially if app is used in a gym context where members pay membership fees, purchase products and other admin maintenance required.
+- Add an Amin role/dashboard, especially if the app is used in a gym context where members pay membership fees, purchase products and other admin maintenance required.